PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ---

 ### Introduction:
-After participating in the Disney Can-You-Hack-It CTF, I've recently been trying to spend more of my time studying security concepts and offensive penetration testing.
-Through these studies, I've been trying to understand an attack by both performing the attack with and without the assistance of a framework like metasploit.
+After participating in the Disney Can-You-Hack-It CTF, I've been trying to spend more of my time studying security and offensive penetration testing.
+Primarily, I've been trying to balance both understanding how to effectively perform an attack with the awesome frameworks out their like metasploit, but also gain a better understanding of what this framework is doing under the hood.
 This post is meant to be the first of many as I attempt to practice documenting both the attack and my methodology.

 ### Environment
 Both attacks are taking place in a fairly flat network consisting of my attack host, a fresh booted livecd of Kali Linux, and the the target host, a freshly booted Windows VM that I knew contained 3 flags to capture..
 No other information is known about the host, what it's running or it's OS versioning, however I would be lying if I said I didn't assume that this would be an eternalblue attack based off the name.